Quantum erasing the memory of Wigner's friend: Discussion

 Our work is relevant however to more than just the FR thought experiment.
-Our results speak to unresolved issues in the Wigner's Friend paradox by identifying the state specific role a ``memory'' must play for an observer (rather than a superobserver) in the paradox.
+Our results speak to unresolved issues in the Wigner's Friend paradox by identifying the state specific role a ``memory'' must play for an observer in the paradox.
 Thus, the transition between the two experimental contexts (captured by states $\ket{\Psi}$ and $\ket{\Psi'}$ respectively) can be interpreted as an assumption about the location of Heisenberg's cut \cite{Heisenberg30}.
-More precisely, it allows us to understand which entities/apparatuses must be considered as observers---the `ultimate measuring instruments' of Bohr \cite{Bohr39}---or included in the system described by quantum-mechanics \cite{Bub17,Bub19}.
-Indeed, for the friends to be considered as observers, their memory must, by definition, be preserved leading to state $\ket{\Psi'}$, while $\ket{\Psi}$ requires the ability to alter their memory.
+More precisely, it allows us to understand which apparatuses must be considered as observers -- the `ultimate measuring instruments' of Bohr \cite{Bohr39}, which verify Condition \ref{c:Observer} -- or included in the system described by quantum-mechanics \cite{Bub21,Bub19}.

-Interpretations of quantum mechanics treating observers and quantum systems on different footing are often criticized because of the apparent flexibility in the position where such cut should be placed.
-However, our setup, and the notion of memory state, can be used to argue that the place of this cut is actually imposed by the practical (and objective) resolution of the experimentalist's apparatuses.
-Degrees of freedom (objectively) out of the control of the experimentalist's apparatuses can play the role of memories which should always be considered to be beyond the cut to accurately predict measurement statistics.